ember-learn/cli-guides/guides/advanced-use/index.md

 The CLI uses Babel as part of the build process.
 Babel is an independent project used in an incredible percentage of websites.
 It has an important job, as quoted from [their documentation](https://babeljs.io/docs/en):

-> Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in old browsers or environments.
+> Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards-compatible version of JavaScript in old browsers or environments.

 ## Minification